RamblingCookieMonster/Citrix.NetScaler/README.md

         Import-Module "\\path\to\Citrix.NetScaler"

         #Create a session on CTX-NS-TST-01, get a list of config objects
-        #WARNING: creds sent in clear text when using AllowHTTPAuth!
+        #WARNING: creds sent in clear text when using AllowHTTPAuth
         $session = Get-NSSessionCookie -Address ctx-ns-tst-01 -AllowHTTPAuth
         Get-NSObjectList -Address ctx-ns-tst-01 -WebSession $session -ObjectType config -AllowHTTPAuth